Rapa Nui language: History

 The Rapa Nui language is isolated within Eastern Polynesian, which also includes the Marquesic and Tahitic languages.
 Within Eastern Polynesian, it is closest to Marquesan morphologically, although its phonology has more in common with New Zealand Māori, as both languages are relatively conservative in retaining consonants lost in other Eastern Polynesian languages.

-Like all Polynesian languages, Rapa Nui has relatively few consonants.
-Uniquely for an Eastern Polynesian language, Rapa Nui has preserved the original glottal stop of Proto-Polynesian.
-It is, or until recently was, a verb-initial language.

 One of the most important recent books written about the language of Rapa Nui is Verónica du Feu's Rapanui (Descriptive Grammar) (ISBN 0-415-00011-4).

 Very little is known about the Rapa Nui language prior to European contact.
 The majority of Rapa Nui vocabulary is inherited directly from Proto–Eastern Polynesian.
 Due to extensive borrowing from Tahitian there now often exist two forms for what was the same word in the early language.
 For example, Rapa Nui has Tahitian ʻite alongside original tikea for 'to see', both derived from Proto-Eastern Polynesian *kiteʻa.
 There are also hybridized forms of words such as hakaite 'to teach', from native haka (causative prefix) and Tahitian ʻite.

 According to archaeologist José Miguel Ramírez "more than a dozen Mapuche - Rapa Nui cognates have been described", chiefly by Sebastian Englert.
 Among these are the Mapuche/Rapa Nui words toki/toki (axe), kuri/uri (black) and piti/iti (little).

 Language notes from 1770 and 1774

-Spanish notes from a 1770 visit to the island record 94 words and terms.
+In 1770 a Spanish expedition led by cartographer Felipe González de Ahedo visited the island and recorded 94 words and terms.
 Many are clearly Polynesian, but several are not easily recognizable.
 For example, the numbers from one to ten seemingly have no relation to any known language.
-They are compared with contemporary Rapa Nui words, in parenthesis:
+They are compared with contemporary Rapa Nui words, in parentheses: